LLNL/sundials/doc/cvodes/guide/source/Usage/FSA.rst

 integration of sensitivity-dependent quadrature equations.

-.. c:function:: int CVodeSetQuadSensErrCon(void * cvode_mem, booleantype errconQS)
+.. c:function:: int CVodeSetQuadSensErrCon(void * cvode_mem, sunbooleantype errconQS)

    The function :c:func:`CVodeSetQuadSensErrCon` specifies whether or not the quadrature variables are to be used in the step size control  mechanism.
 If